 - Place apples into a pie plate, cover them with a dinner plate, and microwave for 3 minutes until apples start to soften and they are slightly translucent.
 Add Calvados (if using) and lemon juice.
 Give it a big toss.
 Set aside for it to cool.

 - In a large glass bowl, whisk 1-cup flour, 1-cup sugar, baking powder, and salt.
 In a second glass bowl, whisk 1 egg, oil, milk, and vanilla until it is smooth.

 - In two batches, add the dry ingredients to the wet ingredients and whisk just until combined.

-- Measure 1 cup of this batter and put it aside.
+- Measure 1 cup of this batter and set it aside.

-- Add the egg yolks to the remaining batter and whisk to combine.
+- Add the egg yolks to the remaining batter (the larger batch) and whisk to combine.

 - With the help of a spatula, gently fold in the apples into the batter.
 The apples should be much cooler at the point.

 - Transfer the batter into the 9-inch springform pan.
 Using a spatula spread the batter evenly.

 - Whisk in the remaining 2 tablespoons of flour into reserved 1-cup batter and mix until combined.
 Pour it over batter in the pan and spread it evenly to the edges of the pan.
 Sprinkle the remaining 1-tablespoon sugar over the batter.

 - Place in the oven and bake it for 1 hour and 15 minutes or until a toothpick inserted into it comes out clean and the top is golden brown.
 Be sure to keep an eye on it after the 1-hour mark.
 You want the top of the cake to be golden brown.